monitisexchange/Monitis-Linux-Scripts/Nginx-Bash-Monitor/README.md

 #### Dependencies

-The current version of NRP monitor provides HTTP access to the Monitis main server so you have to have installed the __CURL__ library on Linux  machine where monitor will be run.
+The current version of NRP monitor provide HTTP access to the Monitis main server so you have to have installed the __CURL__ library on Linux  machine where monitor will be run.
 Besides, the monitor uses Linux calculator (named '__bc__') to provide floating points calculations.
 Thus, you have to have installed Linux calculator too.

 #### Used approach

 The possibilities for getting statistics from Nginx are very limited, but fortunately, it has a powerful feature to configure a log file.
 This makes it possible to create necessary statistics by configuring the log file and then watching and grabbing the monitoring data from it.
-The presented monitor in fact is devided on two parts
+The presented monitor in fact devided on two parts

    - watching part
    - processing part